sedihglow0xFAE/kersha/README.md

 shot.
 Then we just have to relax, cross our eyes, take the shot, and laugh afterward.
 It doesnt take many shots.

+THEY DONT KNOW WHAT YOU ARE AIMING AT AS A HUMAN, CROSS EYE VISION x 7.
+FORWARD, BACK, VERTICAL, HORIZONTAL CROSS EYED VISION.
+IT EXISTS.
+THEY WILL NEVER KNOW WHY YOU SHOT  WHERE YOU DID EITHER.

+DONT WASTE YOU MANA.

 Thoughts and things, i think i scored an extra day to finish it. -_-;